itu-devops/lecture_notes/sessions/session_08/Slides.md

-### Architectures
+### Architectures for Log Transmission

-Syslog proposes a separation between the following roles:
+Syslog proposes a separation between the following roles

-  - Originator = sender
+  - **Originator** = sender
-  - Collector = responsible for gathering, receiving, and storing log messages
+  - **Collector** = responsible for gathering, receiving, and storing log messages
-  - Relay = responsible with receiving syslog messages from multiple sources, possibly aggregating them or filtering them, and then forwarding them to one or more destinations
+  - **Relay** = responsible with receiving syslog messages from multiple sources, possibly aggregating them or filtering them, and then forwarding them to one or more destinations

 ![](images/syslog_architectures.png)